AbdullahAhmadAAK/P01-HighwayRacers/P01-HighwayRacers/Development/Sprint-4/readme_4.txt

 <List down use cases completed in the current sprint>

 1. Remove shaky camera effect
-2. move camera closer and directly behind the bike
+2. Move camera closer and directly behind the bike
 3. Convert to mobile and change UI accordingly
 4. Add sound for coin collectible's collection
-5. display of high score in start and end screen
+5. Display of high score in start and end screen
-6. fix pausing of screen of game on pressing pause button
+6. Fix pausing of screen of game on pressing pause button
 7. Implementation of audio controller
-8. implement gradual bike movement
+8. Implement gradual bike movement